team-toast/DAIHard/README.md

 - `npm run dev`

-- navigate to localhost:8080 to see the dapp
+- navigate to localhost:8080 to see the dapp.
+Make sure you have Metamask installed and unlocked.